andjar/dokuroam/README.md

             break;
 ```

 In sum, these allows you to to use "blinks" in the same way as "tagtopic" or "namespace".
 Only pages in namespace "notes" tagged with "note" are included.
 The tag is to avoid recursion.
-You should therefore not use the blink in pages tagged with "notes".
+You should therefore not use the blinks in pages tagged with "notes".
 If there are no backlinks yet, notes:dummy is included.

 ### Pandoc export
 Make a file called "pandoc.php":